As the co-founder and CEO of uSERP, I deal with the whole shebang of link building and URL copy/pasting daily.

 My guess would be the first URL because it’s shorter and hence, more professional, credible, and aesthetic (ergo, more trustworthy).

-Shorter URLs are easier to navigate and share.
+Shorter URLs are easier to navigate and share, especially when promoting your content or mobile app on social media pages.
 For example, imagine you were sharing a blog from your website on social media pages.
 What kind of URL would you want?

 Speaking of social media, a shorter URL also means social media managers will save precious character count on Twitter, too.